VictorZuanazzi/The_Hitchhikers_Guide_to_Pregnancy/README.md

 > **⚠️ WORK IN PROGRESS ⚠️** - This project is actively being developed.
 Content is being added and refined regularly.

 Pregnancy is challenging and full of myths.
-As a supporting partner, understanding how to help can make a significant difference.
+It would be great she would be pregnand on even days and pass it to me on odd ones (pun intended!), however, biology does not allow me to be THAT supportive.
+The second best thing might be understanding how and when to help.
 This project collects research-based information to guide expecting fathers — and mothers — through pregnancy.

 Main lesson so far: Mostly of the recommendations for an healthy lifestyle are also true for a healthy pregnancy.
 Don't freak out, most decisions are not on matters of life and death.
-Alchool is generally bad for you, but in moderation it has limited negative effects, similarly during the pregnancy.
-Exercises lead to healthier mother - pregnant or not!
+Exercises lead to healthier a mother - pregnant or not!
+Limiting alcohol consumption is recommended for everyone, washing veggies is the hygenic thing to do before eating them...
+Pregnancy might raise the stakes, but on 80% of what I read, the advice for pregnant woman is the same as for everyone else, just adjusted for the risk.

 All information is based on scientific research with references provided.